Work environment and general guidelines

 GLAZE AREA

-The glaze area is small and the users are many.
-To accommodate everyone, follow guidelines.
-Do not use any glazes without having received instruction for the use and application of the glazes.
+Do not use any glazes without being trained.
 Glaze buckets should be left covered except when in use.
-To prevent the contamination of glazes, glaze mixing devices (the drill mixer, wire whisks, etc.) should be rinsed first in rinse bucket #1 and subsequently in rinse buckets #2 and #3.
-When virtually all glaze residue has been removed, the glaze mixing devices should be rinsed in the dish pan in the glaze room sink.
+To prevent contamination of glazes, glaze mixing devices should be rinsed first in rinse bucket #1 and then in rinse bucket #2.
+When virtually all glaze residue has been removed, the glaze mixing devices should be rinsed in the dishpan in the glaze room sink.

 After use, each glaze bucket should be closed with its cover and returned to its correct storage position.
-When the glaze room is being used by more than one person for glaze application, anyone using the room for the application of resists (wax, latex, shellac, etc.) should move outside of the glaze room to complete the resist application.
-Upon completion of glazing tasks, each person will clean the area they used, by wet wiping the counters, glaze buckets and trolleys, washing utensils in appropriate containers and mopping the floor.
+Upon completion of glazing tasks, each person will clean the area they used, by wiping the counters, glaze buckets and trolleys, washing utensils in appropriate containers, and mopping the floor.

 GLAZES